Table of Contents

 Can a stomach virus be prevented or avoided?

-Getting a flu shot cannot prevent stomach viruses.
-The flu shot helps prevent the influenza virus, a different disease.
+A flu shot will not prevent a stomach virus.
+The flu shot only prevent the influenza virus.
+That is a respiratory illness.

-The components of norovirus often change over time, so there isn’t a vaccine to prevent it.
-The Centers for Disease Control and Prevention (CDC) do recommend children get a rotavirus vaccine.
-Two different vaccines exist and have 2 to 3 doses.
-The CDC states that they should receive the full vaccine prior to 8 months of age.
+The norovirus can change over time.
+Therefore, vaccines are still being studied.
+A rotavirus vaccine is available.
+The Centers for Disease Control and Prevention (CDC) recommends children get a rotavirus vaccine.
+Two different vaccines exist.
+They require 2 to 3 doses.
+Children should receive the full vaccine prior to 8 months of age.

-- Using hand sanitizer after being in public.
+- Use hand sanitizer after being in public.